serreri-andrea/react-native-parosci/README.md

 Behaware that this game was only tested in android due to a lack of apple material, however you can still enjoy it on android !<br/>
 This project use ** no library ** except for testing.

+# Prerequisites
+- Having Android studio set up.
+- Having an another IDE like WebStorm to run the game and test.

 # Run the project
 - Clone the project
 - Run ```npm install```